Skip to main content

 Only share releases that are truly newsworthy.
 Avoid self-promoting as it doesn’t sit well with today’s savvy, value-seeking customers.

-Make it SEO friendly
+Make it SEO and GEO friendly

 Track open and click rates

 Data such as open and click rates can give you an indication of how your contact list feels about the content you’re sending them.
+Presspage helps you build an online newsroom at ease.
+You can also take advantage of our database of influencers and media contacts.

 Brand journalism and blogging